sybrew/the-seo-framework/readme.txt

 		/
 		* We removed the `seotips` folder and their contents.
 They were a gimmick, accumulating SEO tips brought over past plugin update changelogs.
 		* Many deprecated methods, which were deprecated on or before TSF v2.9.4 (August 30, 2017).
+		* The plugin's automagic-upgrader has been removed, which has been replaced with a static, ordered and semantic plugin upgrader since TSF v2.7.0.
 		* TODO `the_seo_framework()->theme_doing_it_right_transient` and all that's related.
 		* TODO
 	* **Fixed:**